caprenter/bingley-music-town/docs/tuition.md

 navigation: true
 ---

+We've got some great teachers in the area.

+We've also had funding from the 1887 Alfred Sharp Fund for a project for the Musical Education of Bingley residents which we are carrying out with local music teachers.
+We will be supporting ten students with their costs to progress their musical education.

-Professionals who can help you to play and sing.
+He're a list of all the professionals who can help you to play and sing.

 <div class="container logos">
 {% for organisation in site.organisations %}